-The NC has adopted a formal process and assessed the effectiveness of the Board as a whole and its Board Committees and each individual director and Chairman to the effectiveness of the Board for FY2017.
-During FY2017, the Board had reviewed the performance criteria which includes evaluation on matters relating to risk management.
+The NC has adopted a formal process and assessed the effectiveness of the Board as a whole and its Board Committees and each individual director and Chairman to the effectiveness of the Board for FY2018.
+The performance criteria remained the same as last year.
+During FY2018, the Board had reviewed the performance criteria which includes evaluation on matters relating to risk management.
 Some of the factors considered relate to Board's conduct of affairs, Board information on provision of sufficient information for major long-term trends and strategic alternatives and accountability to effectively identify, assess and respond to significant risks.
 The Group has conducted Board-approved evaluation process and performance criteria for such evaluation and determination.
-The performance criteria did not change from previous year.